-5534 Abnormal Psychology: Theory, Diagnosis, and Treatment 3 hrs dysfunctions.
+5534 Abnormal Psychology: Theory, Diagnosis, and Treatment 3 hrs

+This course focuses on the etiology, diagnosis, and treatment of behavioral and mental disorders and dysfunctions.
 This study includes the application of the DSM-IV diagnostic system and treatment modalities considered most effective in the treatment of each disorder.
 Prerequisite: CO5501 Counseling Theories recommended but not required.